-The Irish Cancer Society Translational Research Summer Studentship 2021 programme offers undergraduate students (who are not in their first or final year) the opportunity to undertake a translational biomedical-based cancer research project and to work with researchers in high-quality research environments.
-Given the ongoing Covid-19 pandemic, 'virtual', non lab-based projects will also be considered for this award, once they fulfil all eligibility criteria.
-This programme is open to students undertaking a biomedical or life science degree.
+The Irish Cancer Society Translational Research Project Summer Studentship award 2022 offers undergraduate students (who are not in their final year) the opportunity to undertake a translational biomedical-based cancer research project and to work with researchers in high-quality research environments.
+Given the ongoing Covid-19 pandemic, 'virtual', off-site projects will also be considered for this award, once they fulfil all eligibility criteria.
 This programme will give students the opportunity to gain research experience at an early stage in their career path.